rjmxtechnology/SFLV-GTABelgium_FiveM-Ready/README.md

 See his comment [here](https://github.com/rjmxtechnology/SFLV-GTABelgium_FiveM-Ready/issues/1#issue-653727984) for more information

 ----
-*REPORTED ISSUES*
+**POTENTIAL ISSUES**
-Discovered by [ReadyP1ayerTwo](https://github.com/ReadyP1ayerTwo), there could be some invisible objects with collisions at (X:6990.9735,Y:10056.08889,Z:10.1683)
+(Just like above I am unable to test this so someone else will have to confirm it) Reported by [ReadyP1ayerTwo](https://github.com/ReadyP1ayerTwo), there could be some invisible objects with collisions at (X:6990.9735,Y:10056.08889,Z:10.1683)

 ----